olgasparyan/medch_audpercep/README.md

 # medch_audreact
-Data and Replications for "Media Choice and Audience Reaction: Evidence from Visual Framing of Immigration in News Stories"
+This repository contains data and replication files for the paper "Media Choice and Audience Reaction: Evidence from Visual Framing of Immigration in News Stories"